 There’s no line item on the business plan for turnover, but there should be!
 It’s the #1 hidden cost of brand building.
 Turnover is generally not considered a major factor affecting brand growth, even though, in retrospect, its damage is very quantifiable.

-It’s not just losing people.
-It’s losing relationships, know-how, brand and product knowledge.
-It’s losing key vendors, contracts, and customers.
-It’s losing the cost of recruitment, interviews, and selection.
-It means starting over again with a new person.
+It’s not just losing people, it’s losing relationships, know-how, brand and product knowledge.
+It’s losing key vendors, contracts, and customers, as well as losing the cost of recruitment, interviews, and selection.
+And it means starting over again with a new person.
 That results in lost time and production of both the rookie and the coach.
 So what steps can you take to help avoid this hidden cost?

 Who We Are